 IRA’s most important operation

-Gibraltar was considered a ‘soft’ target; British soldiers were commonly rotated to the peaceful location following demanding duty in Belfast as an unofficial reward.
+Gibraltar was considered a ‘soft target; British soldiers were commonly rotated to the peaceful location following demanding duty in Belfast as an unofficial reward.
 Security was, while not lax, much lighter than any that might be found in the calmest areas of Northern Ireland.
-So, while they were still on active duty and not on leave, soldiers could usually look forward to a long period of rest and relaxation.
+So, while they were still on active duty and not on leave, soldiers could usually look forward to a long period of relaxation.

 Long-time IRA members Daniel McCann, Sean Savage, and Mairead Farrell were selected to carry out the attack planned in Operation Flavius.

 Despite the IRA’s extensive security precautions, Savage and McCann were spotted in November 1997 in Spain by terrorist experts from Madrid’s Servicios de Informacion office.
 After observing their movements and relaying the findings to MI6 (the British foreign intelligence agency) and SAS headquarters, it was generally agreed that the duo could only be in the region for one of two reasons – to carry out an operation against the 250,000-strong British presence on the Costa del Sol, or a British Army target in Gibraltar.